 Under "Protected Agriculture" the land should be rotavated to a fine tilth and formed into 4 foot (1.2 m) beds.
-Soil can be left uncovered or covered with a ground cover (Plate 5).
+Soil should be left uncovered or covered with plastic mulch as a ground cover (Plate 5).

 Plate 5 Using plastic mulch as a ground cover